ncatlab/nlab-content/pages/8/4/9/1/1948/content.md

 ### Combinatorial case
+ {#CombinatorialCase}

-Every [[combinatorial model category]] (i.e. locally presentable and cofibrantly generated) is accessible, so Theorem \ref{Accessible} shows that both model structures exist, and Theorem \ref{CofGenProj} shows that the projective model structure is cofibrantly generated, hence also combinatorial.
+Every [[combinatorial model category]] (i.e. locally presentable and cofibrantly generated) is accessible, so Theorem \ref{Accessible} shows that both model structures exist, and Theorem \ref{CofGenProj} shows that the projective model structure is cofibrantly generated, hence (by [this Prop.](locally+presentable+category#PresheavesWithValuesInLocPresAreLocPres)) also [[combinatorial model category|combinatorial]].

 In fact the injective model structure is also combinatorial, although the proof is much more involved, because there is no explicit description of the generating cofibrations and acyclic cofibrations; they have to be produced by a cardinality argument.
 This was first proven by in [[Higher Topos Theory|HTT, prop.
 A.2.8.2 and A.3.3.2]] under strong assumptions on the enriching category (in particular that all objects are cofibrant), and later generalized by [Makkai & Rosický 2014](#MakkaiRosický14) to essentially the following:

 \begin{theorem}\label{Combinatorial}
 Let $\mathbf{S}$ be a [[locally presentable category|locally presentable]] [[cosmos]], $C$ an $\mathbf{S}$-cocomplete locally $\mathbf{S}$-presentable $\mathbf{S}$-[[enriched category]] that is a [[combinatorial model category]], and $D$ a small $\mathbf{S}$-category.
 Then: